huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-friend-to-all-is-a-friend-to-none.md

 ---

-You don't need hundreds of friends, you just need a few challenge-seekers.
+You don’t need hundreds of friends, you just need a few challenge-seekers.

 ---

-If you have too many _deal friends_, you won't have enough _real friends_.
+If you have too many _deal friends_, you won’t have enough _real friends_.

 ---